cdmckinley/splatspot-interface-java/planning.md

   - Make a page to insert data ✅
   - Add edit functionality to the insert page
   - Add delete functionality to each SharedMedia entry
+    - Make the page ✅
+    - Confirm their authorization
   - Make a search page (by user)
   - Adjust error handling to use sendError
   - Data validation